Ground Bond Tester

 Why do you need a protective earth conductor?

 With years of use, the insulation of devices can gradually deteriorate.
 Wear and tear or material fatigue increases the risk of the enclosure becoming increasingly live.
-Without a protective conductor test, the user is at the mercy of the touch voltage because the current is not completely discharged to earth.
-An intact protective conductor ensures that the touch current is discharged to earth via the user.
-This significantly minimises the potential danger.
+Without a protective earth conductor, the user is exposed to the contact voltage without protection, as the current is not discharged to earth.
+An intact protective earth conductor tester ensures that the touch current does not flow via the user but directly to earth.
+This significantly minimises the potential danger of the electrical equipment.